sebacipolat/DroidBank/README.md

 There are a validation by time stamp and eexpiration time where depending the expiration value the app will get data from db or api rest.

 ie: cards feature

 ![image](https://github.com/sebacipolat/DroidBank/assets/1523404/b4c3b0f7-8f03-459c-b868-63b69d5f55c0)

+Into the repository there are the logic to give the domain layer the data from the local db o api rest

 # License